Get a free, no obligation personal loan quote with rates as low as 9.99%

 Get Started You can apply with no impact to your credit score

-When buying a new car, a manufacturer’s warranty is always a welcomed bonus.
-But, when it comes to purchasing a used vehicle, the manufacturer’s warranty will typically be expired.
-The good news is that it’s pretty easy to extend a manufacturer’s warranty with an extended warranty.
-If you’re thinking about purchasing a used vehicle, this is everything you need to know about getting a warranty for a used car.
+When buying a new car, a manufacturer’s warranty is always a bonus.
+But, when it comes to purchasing a used vehicle, the manufacturer’s warranty may be expired.
+The good news is that extended warranties are available to continue coverage for various aspects of your vehicle.

-The warranty is transferable between owners and provides the same coverage as the original owner.
-However, you’ll only receive part of the warranty as it does not renew with each owner.
-For example, if you purchase a 2-year old car that has 20,000 km on it, you’ll have between 1 to 3 years or 40,000 to 80,000 km of coverage.
+If you buy a used car, the warranty is transferable between owners and provides the same coverage as the original owner.
+However, you’ll only receive part of the warranty, as it does not renew with each owner.
+For example, if you purchase a 2-year-old car that has 20,000 km on it, you’ll have between 1 and 3 years or 40,000 to 80,000 km of coverage.

-There are usually three key components of a manufacturer warranty:
+There are usually three key components of a manufacturer’s warranty:

 New Vehicle Warranty